LiorSinai/liorsinai.github.io/_posts/2020-10-29-finite-state-machines.md

 tags:	'regex, finite state machines'
 ---

-_This post describes how finite state machines for string matching were applied to a particular kind of puzzle, nonograms.
-String pattern matching can be done very efficiently with finite state machines.
-In fact, these formed the basis of the first regex matchers, but have since been replaced by more versatile but slower backtracking algorithms._
+_I recently solved a particular kind of puzzle, nonograms, using finite state machines for regex matching.
+This is a very efficient way to do regex matching and in fact formed the basis of the first regex matchers.
+But finite state machines have since been replaced with more versatile but slower backtracking algorithms._